intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/python.md

     raise CalledProcessError(retcode, cmd)
 subprocess.CalledProcessError: Command '['/root/anaconda3/bin/python', '-m', 'pip', '--disable-pip-version-check', 'wheel', '--no-deps', '-w', '/tmp/tmprefr87ue', '--quiet', 'pypandoc']' returned non-zero exit status 1.
 ```
 This is actually caused by `pip install pyspark` in your Python environment.
-You can fix it by `pip install pypandoc` first followed by `pip install analytics-zoo`.
+You can fix it by running `pip install pypandoc` first and then `pip install analytics-zoo`.